dolthub/docs/content/reference/sql/server/replication/binlog-replication.md

 ## Configuration

-For more details and description, see the [official MySQL documentation for configuring replication with GTIDs](https://dev.mysql.com/doc/refman/8.0/en/replication-gtids-howto.html) and the [MySQL documentation for warming a replica](https://dev.mysql.com/doc/refman/8.0/en/replication-gtids-failover.html).

 If your source database has not purged all of its binlog history and is already operating in GTID mode, then you can rely on the replication process to pull all changes from your source server, with no need to perform a manual data import.
 You can check this by running
 `SELECT @@GLOBAL.GTID_MODE, @@GLOBAL.GTID_PURGED;` on your source database and confirming that `GTID_MODE` is `ON` and `GTID_PURGED` is empty.
 However, it is more likely that you will need to first export the data from your source server and import it into your Dolt replica before you can configure and start replication.
 This is called "warming the replica" and synchronizes it with the primary database before binlog change events start being received.